pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 - `int rfid_check_command` - Checks if the received command is valid and present on the EPC-GEN2 protocol
 - `int rfid_get_ip_id` - Checks the currend address for the IP core

-### Sender.c
+### `sender.c`

 [/main/fpga/software/rfid_test/helpers/functions/sender.c](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/software/rfid_test/helpers/functions/sender.c)

-This file is responsible for the functions of control of the Sender peripheral, it has the functions that enable the peripheral, the ones that prepares the commands in the proper format to be sent to the TAG and also the one that actually sends it. for more information they are presented below:
+This file is responsible for the functions of control of the sender peripheral, it has the functions that enable the peripheral, the ones that prepares the commands in the proper format to be sent to the tag and also the one that actually sends it. for more information they are presented below:

-#### SENDER functions
+#### Sender functions

 ```C
 int  sender_check_usedw()